UBC-MDS/programming-in-python-for-data-science/slides/module1_29.md

 ---

 Those data points look pretty small.
 To enlarge them, the argument `s` should do the trick.
-Also every good graph should havew a title\!
+Also every good graph should have a title\!
 Let’s take this opportunity to finish off this graph and set the argument `title` to something as well.